smallrye/smallrye-config/documentation/src/main/docs/config/secret-keys.md

 ## Secret Keys Expressions

-In SmallRye Config, a secret configuration may be expressed as `${handler::value}`, where the `handler` is the name of a `io.smallrye.config.SecretKeysHandler` to decode or decrypt the `value`.
+In SmallRye Config, a secret configuration may be expressed as `${handler::value}`, where the `handler` is the name of a `io.smallrye.config.SecretKeysHandler` to decode or decrypt the `value` separated by a double colon `::`.
 Consider:

 ```properties
 my.secret=${aes-gcm-nopadding::DJNrZ6LfpupFv6QbXyXhvzD8eVDnDa_kTliQBpuzTobDZxlg}